MicrosoftDocs/azure-docs/articles/api-management/api-management-howto-developer-portal-customize.md

 ## Replace the default logo on the home page

-Follow these steps to replace the placeholder logo provided in the top left corner of the navigation bar.
-You can use your own logo to match your organization's branding.
+A placeholder logo is provided in the top left corner of the navigation bar.
+You can replace it with your own logo to match your organization's branding.

 1. In the developer portal, select the default **Contoso** logo in the top left of the navigation bar.
-1. Select the **Edit** icon.
+1. Select **Edit**.
 1. Under the **Main** section, select **Source**.
 1. In the **Media** pop-up, select one of the following:
     * An image already uploaded in your media library